 We all know the cliche reasons why relationships fail.
 They’re the subject of so many romantic movies how could we forget?
 The girl fell for another guy and left her partner.
 The inconsiderate husband cheated on his wife.
-These are all common reasons why relationships fail, but what happens when that couple takes their love on the road?
+These are all common reasons why relationships fail, but what happens when that couple takes their love travelling?

 Whether you’re currently in a relationship or you plan to enter one soon, travelling with your partner is a big, important step.
 In fact, most experts claim it’s essential you travel with your partner to make sure you’re a good fit for the long haul of life.

 Travelling with someone exposes all of their different sides.
 You really experience someone’s true colours when you’re both stranded at an airport in a strange place, you’re lost for the first time, or things simply don’t go your way.
+There are ways to help things go your way.
+For example, flying by private jet.
+Could you imagine how much easier that would make things?
+You should look into the cost of fractional jet ownership as it could be more affordable than you think.
 Here are the reasons why relationships fail while travelling.

 1. The Spark Dies